 Teaching Visits - Recreational Excursions

-All the movements of our pupils (short-term – one-day – multi-day) have a double goal.
-On the one hand, they enhance their knowledge through experiential activities and, on the other hand, entertain and encourage the socialization and sensitization of students.
-That’s why our choices are always targeted, responding to the age, mental potential and interests of the children, and, above all, on all visits, they are informed by the teachers.
+All visits organised for our pupils (short-term – one-day – multi-day) have a double goal.
+On one hand, to enhance their knowledge through experiential activities and, on the other hand, to entertain and to encourage socialization and sensibility.
+That’s why we always make targeted choices according to our students’ age, interests and mental capacity.
+Before each visit, students are presented with the appropriate information by their teachers.

-This particular monastery cooperates with several bodies to save and preserve rare olive, mania, sky-horse, and rare bird species!
-During our visit we learned several things about the animals hosted there.
-In fact, we met Phoebe, the Moon and the Fiona, the Skyrian horses, which in terms of breed are considered to be descendants of the Athenian horse.
-Then we learned the tradition hidden behind the sign of the cross that the maniac on the back carries.
-According to this tradition, Christ went to a donkey holding the cross on entering Jerusalem.
-Finally, we had the chance to get to know even Alaska’s hens.
+This particular monastery cooperates with several organisations to help save and preserve rare olive seeds, donkeys of Mani, ponies of Skyros, and rare bird species!
+During our visit we found out interesting things about the animals hosted there.
+In fact, we met Phoebe, Moon and Fiona, the Skyrian horses, which in terms of breed are considered to be descendants of the Athenian horse.
+Then, we discovered the tradition that lays behind the symbol of the cross that the donkey of Mani has on its back.
+According to this tradition, Jesus Christ entered Jerusalem riding a donkey and holding a cross.
+Finally, we had the chance to see some Alaska’s hens.

-Our visit to the monastery was one of the most constructive experiences a teenager could have: contact for a few hours with nature and animals, reflection on several issues that concern society today, most notably the family institution crisis and the disruption of ecological balance.
+Our visit to the monastery was one of the most constructive experiences a teenager could have: coming in contact with nature and animals for a few hours, reflecting on issues that concern our society today, especially the family institution crisis and the disruption of ecological balance.